nathanMcL/nathanMcL.github.io/FullStack_pt2_ReadMe.md

 ### Contact

 (04/13/2025.16:30)
 I haven't gotten to this page yet.
-Not sure how I want to do this page.<br>
+Not sure how I want to do this page.
+This page should have a modern design.<br>

 ### Projects Page

-(04/14/2025.1320)
+(04/14/2025.1320)<br>

 I think creating a page that displays read-only, windowed read-me write-ups of other projects could be useful. <br>